fullstack-devzone/fullstack-devzone/README.md

 * Implement unit and integration tests
 * Decent code coverage is nice to have
 * Implement continuous integration CI using GitHub Actions or Travis
-* Postman collection for API is nice to have